blueewhitee/blockbyscroll/README.md

 # ScrollStop

-**Control your X/Twitter scrolling and prevent doomscrolling**
+**Control and prevent your doomscrolling**

-ScrollStop is a browser extension designed to help you maintain healthy scrolling habits on X (formerly Twitter) by limiting how much you can scroll in a single session.
+ScrollStop is a browser extension designed to help you maintain healthy scrolling habits  by limiting how much you can scroll in a single session.

 ## Features